LCC HSE Program

 MATH: This is a two-part test.

 Part I - This part allows the use of a Casio FX-260 Solar calculator.

 Part II - This part does not allow the use of a calculator.

 A basic knowledge of addition, subtraction, multiplication and division is required.
 Questions relating to Geometry, Algebra, data analysis, number operations, and problem solving will be included in both parts.
 In addition to multiple-choice answers, this test includes some “grid” type answer formats.
 The test has 50 multiple-choice questions and is 90 minutes long.

 Since everyone is different, there is no answer to this question.
 A lot depends on how long you stayed in school, your reading and math levels, your ability to think critically, and your willingness to study.
-We do know that people who study regularly, follow directions, and work hard may earn their GED more quickly than those who do not.
+We do know that people who study regularly, follow directions, and work hard may earn their HSE more quickly than those who do not.
 We recommend studying at least 2 hours a day, 5 days a week.